yevgeniywyszynski/yevgeniywyszynski/README.md

 ♥️ I'm eager to learn something new

 About me
-I'm a Polish front‑end developer focused on crafting clean & user‑friendly experiences,
+I am a Polish front-end developer focused on creating cool and user-friendly web applications,

-I am passionate about building excellent software that improves the lives of those around me.
+I'm passionate about creating great software that improves the lives of people around me.

 I want to create new technologies that will stay for years.

-I am recording my podcast on Spotify Swiezak.Js :studio_microphone:
+I'm recording a podcast on Spotify Świezak.Js :studio_microphone:

-Author IT ⚙️ news in Medium.com
+IT news writer ⚙️ on Medium.com